Are you a vegetarian looking for a healthy take out option? Are you bored of the same-old, same-old vegetarian options?

 Their starter features a lettuce wrap rather than a fried spring roll or a samosa.
 The lettuce wrap is a bunch of crunchy veggies with tofu wrapped in soft rice paper.
 They are tasty and healthy.
 My kids love them.
 I do not have a picture of them, but you should be able to google ‘Vietnamese spring rolls’ and find something similar.

-I hope I have been able to persuade you to try something new this weekend.
-While Vietnamese is quite popular in the Bay Area, it is not a very mainstream cuisine in other places that I have lived earlier.
-BTW, if you land in a Vietnamese restaurant where they do not speak English, ask for “Chay” dishes.
+I hope I have been able to persuade more vegetarians to try Vietnamese food.
+BTW, if you want to make sure the dish is vegetarian, ask for “Chay” dishes.
 Chay is the Viet word that means non-meat or meatless.

 What is your favorite take out?
 Do you favor any particular cuisine?
 Are you a fan of Vietnamese food?
 Holler your thoughts!!
 Would love to hear them…